dotnet/csharplang/proposals/target-typed-conditional-expression.md

 M(long, long);
 ```

 This becomes ambiguous because the conversion to `long` is better for the first argument (because it does not use the *conditional expression conversion*), but the conversion to `short` is better for the second argument (because `short` is a *better conversion target* than `long`).
+This breaking change seems less serious because it does not silently change the behavior of an existing program.

 Should we elect to make this change to the proposal, we would change